 This measure shall come into effect on X January 2025 and shall remain in effect unless replaced or amended by the Commission.

-ANNEX I: HARVEST CONTROL RULE [The specification of this HCR may be adjusted to reflect a request to develop a version of “HCR1 +10/-5” that assumes an EPO catch fixed at 13,500t and has been adjusted to achieve the target reference point specified in paragraph 2.]
+ANNEX I: HARVEST CONTROL RULE [The specification of this HCR may be adjusted to reflect a version of “HCR1 +10/-5” that assumes an EPO catch fixed at 13,500t and has been adjusted to achieve the target reference point specified in paragraph 2.]

 The harvest control rule is outlined in Figure 1 with parameters provided in Table 1.
 Features include: